viktorlott/totally-safe/README.md

 ```

 ## API Documentation
-Here's a closer look at what TotallySafe offers:
+Here's a closer look at what TotallySafe offers.

+Feel free to copy this into your project!

 ```rs
 pub trait TotallySafe {